drghirlanda/alex/Docs/AlexManual.md

-`Phases.csv` file in Table \ref{phases-star-notation}, which employs `*` notation for the Reward variable, and the `Groups.csv` file in Table \ref{groups-phases-star-notation}, which provides the information that is "stared" in `Stimuli.csv`.
+`Phases.csv` file in Table \ref{phases-star-notation}, which employs `*` notation for the Reward variable, and the `Groups.csv` file in Table \ref{groups-phases-star-notation}, which provides the information that is "starred" in `Stimuli.csv`.

 Phase    Stimulus Trials Reward     US
 -----    -------- ------ ------     ------